ethersphere/storage-incentives/docs/ADMISSION_COMPARISON.md

 ### Hard cap K

-- `MAX_COMMITS = K` chosen from Gnosis fork benchmarks
+- `MAX_COMMITS = K`; K remains unset until Gnosis fork benchmarks cover every staged call
-- Illustrative claim-side scaling (from [SPAM_GRIEFING.md](./SPAM_GRIEFING.md#gas-model-how-many-nodes-to-block-claim)): ~25k gas marginal per selected commit in `winnerSelection()` at full freeze path
+- Illustrative current-contract claim-side estimate (from [SPAM_GRIEFING.md](./SPAM_GRIEFING.md#gas-model-how-many-nodes-to-block-claim)): ~25k gas marginal per additional commit at the full-freeze path
-- K ≈ 128 → ~3–4M gas for loop + freezes + ~450k proof baseline; K ≈ 512 approaches Gnosis tx cap cliff
+- Applying that unverified estimate gives K = 128 at roughly 3.6M gas and K = 512 at roughly 13.2M gas, including the ~450k baseline.
+These are not staged-design benchmarks or safe K recommendations.

 ### Online admission shape (shared)

 - At most K selected commits throughout the commit phase
-- When full, a new eligible commit evicts one existing selected commit
+- When full, a new eligible commit evicts the current worst only if the newcomer ranks better
 - Per-commit work is O(K) or O(log K), never O(unbounded N)
 - Emit admission/eviction events; expose whether an overlay is selected for reveal
 - Snapshot owner, overlay, height, effective stake, declared depth at commit